 My understanding is that at one point he was filming during the day and doing live gigs at night.
 I just don't know how he did it ...
 I only pretended to do it and I was exhausted!
 Tainui Tukiwaho on playing Billy T James, Sunday Star-Times, 14 August 2011

 The first animated feature made and originated in New Zealand, 25 April tells the story of the country's involvement in an ill-fated mission to take a piece of Turkish coastline during World War I. 2700 Kiwis died and ‘ANZAC’ became a symbol of national identity.
 Director Leanne Pooley mines archive war dairies, and uses graphic novel style recreations from Flux Animation to evoke the the perspective of six NZ participants.
-25 April is set for local release on 28 April 2016, after debuting at the 2015 Toronto Film Festival.
+25 April debuted at the 2015 Toronto Film Festival, before its New Zealand release.
 It combines a range of techniques, from traditional animation to facial motion capture.

 “Everyone plays a part.
 Who’s going to play yours?”.
 This tagline is given a Twilight Zone twist in this Moa-nominated feature about two Jakes.
 Jacob (Jason Fitch) is an everyman who is made redundant when his life is ‘recast’ by a shadowy agency.
 When the new, more confident Jake (Being Eve's Leighton Cardno, also award-nominated) makes moves on his lost love, Jacob fights to get his life back.
 The Listener’s David Larsen tweeted of Doug Dillaman's indie-funded debut: “The smartest bit of low-fi high-IQ science fiction New Zealand has produced.”